kuzzleio/documentation/src/sdk-reference/js/6/auth/update-self/index.md

 # updateSelf

-Updates the current user object in Kuzzle.
+Updates the currently logged in user `<content>`.

+This route cannot update the list of associated security profiles.
+To change a user's security profiles, the route [security:updateUser]({{ site_base_path }}api/1/controller-security/update-user) must be used instead.

 ## Signature